amanuel2/ng-forum/README.md

 ##This Site has not been updated!
 The Demo, is V 0.8

-## THIS PROJECT IS UNDER HIGH DEVELOPMENT
+## THIS PROJECT IS UNDER HIGH ACTIVE DEVELOPMENT
 This project currently under development and bugs are known to happen!
 However, if you spot a bug file an issue or submit a pull request.
 Contributions are always welcome!

 ## Demo